 What is Casio Exilim?

-Casio Exilim is a series of ultra-slim compact digital cameras launched by the Japanese brand Casio in 2002.
-The name "Exilim" is derived from the words "excellent" and "slim."
-Produced between 2002 and 2008, these cameras held the title of the thinnest digital cameras of their time and became an integral part of Y2K pop culture.
+Casio Exilim is a series of ultra-thin compact digital cameras launched by the Japanese brand Casio in 2002.
+The name "Exilim" is derived from the combination of the words "excellent" and "slim".
+These cameras, produced between 2002 and 2008, were the thinnest digital cameras of their time and became an integral part of Y2K pop culture.

 What Made Casio Exilim Special?

-• Ultra-slim body: The EX-S series looked thinner than a credit card, at only 11-14mm thick
+- Ultra-thin body: The EX-S series looked thinner than a credit card, with a thickness of only 11-14mm

-• Metallic finish: Carried as a fashion accessory with silver, gold, and black color options
+- Metallic finish: It was worn like a fashion accessory with silver, gold and black color options

-• Fast focusing: Offered one of the fastest focusing times of its era
+- Fast focusing: It offered one of the fastest focusing times of the period

-• Square film feel: Exilim's JPEG processing produced warmer and higher-contrast results compared to other brands
+- Square film feeling: Exilim's JPEG processing gave warmer and more contrasting results than other brands

-Exilim perfectly captures the "high-contrast and warm-toned" sub-genre of Y2K aesthetic.
+Exilim perfectly reproduces the "extreme contrast and warm tone" sub-branch of the Y2K aesthetic.
 Tips:

-As of 2025, used Casio Exilim EX-Z series prices range between ₺500-₺2000.
-Ultra-slim EX-S series models may fetch higher prices among collectors.
+As of 2025, Casio Exilim EX-Z series second-hand prices vary between ₺500-₺2000.
+Ultra-thin models of the EX-S series may change hands among collectors at higher prices.

 Frequently Asked Questions